libera-nutrition/gerd-notes/README.md

 ## DOs
 ### Diet
 1. Always eat slowly and consciously, never in a rush or hurriedly.
 The slower you eat, the better and longer you chew, the less is the reflux.
 2. Eat to minimize abdominal fat.
 This is because even a little abdominal fat risks gravely worsened reflux.
-Every extra inch of waist width can worsen reflux.
-Both a high-processed-carb diet and a high-saturated-fat diet will typically add abdominal fat.
-In contrast, a moderate-unprocessed-carbs and high-fiber diet are not expected to add abdominal fat.
+Every extra inch of waist width can significantly worsen reflux.
+Both a high-processed-carb diet and a high-saturated-fat diet will typically add abdominal fat, as will the absence of sufficient physical activity.
+In contrast, a moderate-unprocessed-carbs and high-fiber diet is not expected to add abdominal fat.
 3. If possible, eat at fixed times during the day.
 This allows the body to avoid erroneous scheduled pre-secretions of acid.
 It is understandable if this is not feasible.
 ### Supplements
 1. Gastritis is a common initial co-occurrence with reflux.
 Its symptoms can be minimized by taking 500 mg of regular vitamin C once or twice daily.